the-meyer-lab/aws-cloud-computing-setup/aws-instance-config.md

 Proceed to these steps only once you have launched an AWS instance.
 See details [here](https://github.com/the-meyer-lab/aws-cloud-computing-setup/blob/main/aws-account-config.md).

 ## 1. Connect to instance from your command line
-If you have a Max or a Linux machine, great open your terminal.
+If you have a Mac or a Linux machine, great open your terminal.
 If you have a Windows machine, follow instructions on installing Bash terminal [here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).

 - EC2 > Instances > select desired instance that has been launched and click "Connect"